szychro/Masters-thesis/readme.md

 ---
 ### Usage
 #### Data preprocessing
-<font size="2"> In this module we are preparing the data for the next steps.
+In this module we are preparing the data for the next steps.
 In *columns_to_drop* write down the columns to remove.
-In *categorical_mappings* set the encoding for the variables. </font>
+In *categorical_mappings* set the encoding for the variables.

 ```python
 input_filename = 'path_to_input_file.csv'